adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 8. The label may get cropped

 If the floating label is longer than the size of the field, it will be cut off by the field.
-We should [design for content](/articles/stop-using-device-breakpoints/), we shouldn't shave our content to fit the design.
+We should [design for content](/articles/stop-using-device-breakpoints/), we shouldn't make content fit the design.

 <div class="image">
 	<figure>